Parametrization of microbial survival models under UVC exposure: Introduction

 UVC radiation is absorbed by proteins, RNA, and DNA, resulting in cellular damage.
 This absorption induces mutations, often leading to the inactivation or death of microorganisms.
 Microbial inactivation refers to losing the ability to reproduce or multiply without necessarily damaging its genetic material, rendering the organism non-pathogenic \cite{Lelieveld2020}.
 During partial dormancy, the microbe can reactivate, initiating multiplication after UVC exposure, utilizing various cellular mechanisms \cite{Demeersseman2023}.
 Microbial death occurs upon receiving a sufficient dose of radiation, termed the lethal dose.
 Although the inactivation mechanism applies to all microorganisms, including fungi, bacteria, or viruses, their sensitivity to UV exposure may vary significantly.
 Consequently, the lethal dose or exposure time can vary between microorganisms \cite{Wang2009}.
 Hence, the effectiveness of UVC radiation in disinfecting a microorganism depends not only on the exposure time but also on the specific genomic regions affected \cite{Raeiszadeh2020}.

-The survival of microorganisms on surfaces is influenced by various factors, including the microorganism's type, structure, and chemical composition.
+The survival of microorganisms on surfaces is influenced by various factors, including the types, structures, and chemical compositions of the microorganisms.
 Consequently, microorganisms within the same family, such as Sars-CoV-1 and Sars-CoV-2, exhibit similar lethal doses \cite{Raeiszadeh2020}, \cite{Arguelles2020}.
 Environmental conditions such as temperature, relative humidity, and surface material also play significant roles \cite{Bhardwaj2020,Vasickova2010,Lindblad2020}, with relative humidity having different effects on viruses and bacteria, while its influence on fungi is minimal \cite{Kowalski2010}.
 The characteristics of the surface, including its color, texture, and density, are crucial in determining the absorption or reflection of photons, thereby affecting the amount of radiation it absorbs \cite{Turner2018}, \cite{Lindblad2020}.
 Moreover, the correct arrangement of light sources in a room is paramount in practical settings \cite{Botta2020}.
 Finally, it is critical to recognize that microorganism distribution within a space is dynamic and subject to variation \cite{Thatcher2022}.

 For some microorganisms, different doses of UV radiation were found to cause different reductions in their cell colonies.
 A survival model is a mathematical expression of survival versus radiation dose.
 Given a parameterized survival model for a microorganism, it is possible to calculate its survival fraction (equivalently, the reduction) for any radiation dose within a specific range.
 The curve for this model is usually plotted on a logarithmic scale for the y-axis.
 The shape of the curve varies depending on the mathematical formula chosen to express it \cite{Kowalski2010}.